A novel understanding of the role of plasma-molecular kinetics on divertor power exhaust: Experimental Setup

 \section{Experimental Setup}

-Before we discuss the results of our work, first we will introduce the discharges and diagnostics used to obtain our results.
-As mentioned previously, a wide range of TCV and MAST-U experiments were used to investigate whether various aspects can impact the plasma-molecular kinetics.
-The advantage of these devices is that ``clean" intersections between the spectroscopic lines-of-sight and the divertor plasma can be obtained.
+Both MAST-U and TCV have clean intersections between the spectroscopic lines-of-sight and the divertor plasma.
 Furthermore, both devices support long divertor legs, enabling measurements of the rotational temperature along the divertor leg. \\

 Tables \ref{tab:MU discharges} and \ref{tab:TCV discharges} summarise the MAST-U and TCV discharges examined in this paper.
-These generally either contain density ramp experiments (wide range of core densities, expressed as fraction of the core Greenwald density, $f_{GW}$,) or experiments with an as constant range of core density as possible with divertor fuelling (narrow $f_{GW}$ range).
-In one case, the core density is held constant after an intial ramp.
+These generally either contain density ramp experiments (wide range of core densities, expressed as a fraction of the core Greenwald density, $f_{GW}$,) or experiments with as constant a range of core density as possible with divertor fuelling (narrow $f_{GW}$ range).
 The configurations and fuelling locations referred to are shown in figures \ref{MU_schematic} and \ref{TCV_schematic}.
-The MAST-U discharges were beam-heated ($P_{NBI} > 1.5$ MW), while the TCV discharges were Ohmic.\\
+The MAST-U discharges were beam-heated ($P_{NBI} > 1.5$ MW), while the TCV discharges were Ohmic.
+All the discharges were unseeded.\\

 Figure \ref{MU_schematic} shows a schematic of the MAST-U tokamak device and indicates the three divertor configurations: Conventional (CD), Elongated (ED) and Super-X (SXD); the spectrosopic lines of sight in the upper divertor; and the fuelling locations relevant to the discharges examined in this paper.\\